 Here are some answers to some basic questions that you may have about your information as it’s stored in our network.

-Who owns the data in the user groups site?
+Who owns the data in the user group’s site?

-Technically the data is owned by Denny Cherry & Associates Consulting (DCAC), as the information is stored in a server which is paid for by DCAC.
+Technically the data is owned by Denny Cherry & Associates Consulting (DCAC), as the information is stored in a server that is paid for by DCAC.
 That said, no one from DCAC is going to be looking at the data within the database unless asked to by the person who runs the user group.
 And then only for troubleshooting.

 Is my information protected?